Spending time with other people

-However spending time and connecting with people who are important to us is important, as our relationships affect both our physical health and mental wellbeing.
+Spending time and connecting with people is important, as our relationships affect both our physical health and mental wellbeing.

-Although we are not able to meet up with our friends at the moment, there are ways in which we can build stronger and closer relationships during this period of social distancing, for example:
+Although meeting up with our friends is more limited at the moment, there are ways in which we can build stronger and closer relationships during this period of social distancing, for example:

-If you’re not sure where to start, give your local Wellbeing team a call for more ideas.
+If you’re not sure where to start, contact your local Wellbeing team for ideas.

 The Silver Line helpline is a dedicated telephone service aimed primarily at tackling loneliness in older people.
 It is a confidential 24 hour freephone service offering advice, information and friendship.
 The number is 0800 470 8090.